 LENA Fashion Library has temporarily closed its physical location, but is available online.
-To encourage you to ‘support your locals’, LENA teamed up with fellow entrepreneurs La Nonette and Monsak for several vouchers you can use post-crisis.
+To encourage you to ‘support your locals’, LENA teamed up with La Nonette and Monsak for gift boxes and several vouchers you can use post-crisis.

 Want even more discounts and delivery options?

 For an overview of ‘corona discounts’ offered by impact enterprises across the Netherlands, see Social Enterprise NL’s ongoing list (in Dutch).